gyamada22/gyamada22/README.md

 I am a University Student at UFRJ with a profound interest in technology and a dedication to solving complex problems.

-- Actively seeking Data Analytics Internship opportunities.
+- Actively seeking Data Internship opportunities.
 - Currently practicing DSA with 90 LeetCode problems solved so far.
 - Typing speed 108 WPM.
 - Aspiring Data Engineer